Recreational Red Abalone Fisherman Survey

 Fishing Priorities

-Respondents were asked to rate a list of priorities associated with their fishing activity. link opens in new windowView detailed results (PDF)(opens in new tab).
+Respondents were asked to rate a list of priorities associated with their fishing activity.
+Detailed results (PDF).

 Top 3 Priorities